 Now, bacteria need time to multiply and thrive.
 That’s why it is safe to eat fresh pork, even with minor traces of these deadly microorganisms.
 If you cook the pork for long enough, they will all die.

-However, the older pork gets, the more it deteriorates.
+However, the older pork products get, the more they deteriorate and smell worse.
 This, in turn, creates a more favorable environment for the bacteria to grow in.
 Ultimately, no amount of cooking will be able to make the meat safe to eat again.
 And that’s where the risk really lies and why it’s crucial you know how to tell if pork is bad.

 Ingesting more of this bacteria (from older meat) increases your risk of getting sick.